Mastercuber/Cookie-Consent/README.md

 By default, the consent is persisted to the localStorage.
 To also set a cookie, set `useMetaCookie` to true.

+The **global consents object** is not attached per default.
+Set `attachGlobal` to `true` if you need to use the global object.

 `animationDuration`, `minimizeAnimationDuration` and `hideDuration` can be set to change the default animation durations.

-With `storagePrefix` and `storageConsentsKey` the keys for persistence can be changed.
+With `storagePrefix` and `storageKey` the keys for persistence can be changed.

 By default, the content of the page gets masked when the consent appears.
 To disable the masking, set `maskContent` to false; to change the mask color, set a color with `maskColor`.
 ## Additional interfaces